paraglider-project/paraglider/GOVERNANCE.md

 The TSC membership is [here](governance/tsc.md).
 The TSC represents the top-level decision-making body for the project.
 Additional project roles, as needed, are filled by TSC voting (majority).

+Disputes are resolved through a TSC majority vote.

 ## Code of Conduct
 [Paraglider Code of Conduct](CODE-OF-CONDUCT.md)